Aira and Gretchen think they are safe with the dryads until woodcutters fell the forest

 Luan gave a whinnying call.
 Several redcaps grabbed her and dragged her towards two masked ladies of human size.
 Aira clutched back the scream rising in her throat.
 Luan tossed her head, sweeping her horn at the redcaps.
 The monsters fell back.
 Luan galloped to the stables which kindled fast, Tam Lin and Janet trapped inside.
 With one kick the unicorn sent the door crashing down.
 The ponies galloped free.

 ‘Go to Glimfyndor, Luan!
 He’ll help us,’ Aira yelled, forgetting that her call would reveal her whereabouts.

 At the sound of Aira’s voice, one of the ladies looked up from examining the pack of the brownies’ possessions that a redcap held towards her.
 Her luminous red eyes appeared like ill-boding moons.

 ‘She’s a sídhe,’ Aira said.
 Only the sídhe, the most powerful elven race in the faerie kingdom, possessed red eyes.

 Gretchen’s face crumpled in despair.
 ‘I know the sídhe scorn the idea of Boroden and us humble House Elves seeking a homeland for ourselves, but I’d never imagine they’d work with goblins from the evil Unseelie Court.’

 Aira shuddered.
 ‘Nor I.’

 ‘Get your followers together.
 Surround the cottage,’ the sídhe witch yelled to the redcap captain.
-She stabbed her arm violently towards Aira and Gretchen.
-‘Look - there the brownies are, on the roof.
+She stabbed her arm towards Aira and Gretchen.
+‘There the brownies are, on the roof.
 Bring them to me!’